Fairies and Children’s Books in the Lake District

 Oh, whilst visiting also look out for our lovely new Lakelovers Ambleside Gold office opposite!

 Visit our Cottages in Ambleside

 Into the spiritual heart of the Lake District, we enter Grasmere.
 Faeryland tearoom and row boat hire on Grasmere water is just how you’d imagine a pixie world to be.
 It is one of hushed voices, soft star mosses, bouncing ferns, fairy bluebells and beautifully painted row boats.
 For adults and children alike, time spent here is like entering a kingdom of relaxation where everyday thoughts drift away and imaginations can run free.
 Are you relaxed enough to “access the magic of the Faery Realm” that’s on offer here at Faeryland Grasmere?

 Beetham Fairy Steps, Milnthorpe

 Legends are all around Cumbria and they are as magical as ever, here at Beetham fell.
 Beetham Fairy Steps are in south Cumbria and only a ten minute drive from Levens.
 Head up the fell – very doable for little legs – and find some ‘fairy steps’.
 Take the miniature steps between two large boulders without touching the sides and fairies will grant you a wish!
-This fabulous kid friendly walks is best enjoyed on a dry day as the steps can be slippery and perhaps if you come prepared ‘fairies’ may leave some treats for little ones to find behind the magical fairy door in a tree stump!
+This fabulous kid friendly walk is best enjoyed on a dry day as the steps can be slippery and perhaps if you come prepared ‘fairies’ may leave some treats for little ones to find behind the magical fairy door in a tree stump!